transparentai-tech/cognitive-computing/README.md

 ---

 **Note**: This package is ready for production use!
-All three core paradigms (SDM, HRR, VSA) are fully implemented with comprehensive test coverage (99.86%).
-The package is actively maintained and we welcome contributions for HDC and advanced features.
+All four core paradigms (SDM, HRR, VSA, HDC) are fully implemented with comprehensive test coverage (99.89%).
+The package is actively maintained and we welcome contributions for advanced integration features.